Lawmakers hover as more homeowners rent rooms to visitors

 "I think you ought to behave as a hotel or regulated organisation would, but I am conscious that there's no regulation on me.
 I just try and behave well," he told Reuters.

-The growing popularity of Airbnb, which has processed around five million paid overnight stays since 2008, is starting to cause friction with some parliamentarians.
+The growing popularity of Airbnb, which has processed around five million paid overnight stays since 2008, is starting to cause friction with some lawmakers.

 According to Inc., a U.S.-based magazine focused on growing private companies, Airbnb made around $100 million in 2012, with the estimate based on the site's six to 12 percent commission on each room booked.